datascience-mobi/02-cellular-response-to-drug-pertubations/README.md

 * A linear regression analysis, either uni- or multivariate

 #### General plan
+1. **Broad analysis** - All groups must perform the following (specific approaches may differ across groups):
-1. Familiarize with the data (descriptive statistics, basic plots, ...).
+    * Familiarize with the data (descriptive statistics, basic plots, ...).
-2. Assess the need for normalization, batch correction and/or presence of outliers.
+    * Assess the need for normalization, batch correction and/or presence of outliers.
-3. Apply the changes if necessary and observe the results on the data distribution.
+    * Apply the changes if necessary and observe the results on the data distribution.
-4. Data reduction and pattern/cluster identification (may require literature and/or database research).
+    * Data reduction and pattern/cluster identification (may require literature and/or database research).
+2. **Specific analysis** - Each group must choose a drug on which the following analysis will be focused:
+    * Metadata collection (literature, databases...).
+    * Statistical analysis of transcriptional changes upon drug treatment.
-5. Modeling drug-response and performance assessment.
+    * Modeling drug-response and performance assessment.

 ---